How to Lose Weight with Smoothies – Your Ultimate Guide

 Most people can’t sustain the work it takes to eat healthy every day, but blending a couple smoothies to drink throughout the day is very practical.

-No stove-top required, and you won’t need a 30 minute break to chew through a giant salad.
-In fact, if you don’t like salads, you’ll never need to eat a salad again.
+No stove-top required, and you won’t need a 30-minute break to chew through a giant salad.
+In fact, if you don’t like salads, you’ll never need to eat salad again.

-I can tell you that when I learned how to make tasty green smoothies it finally open the doors for me, to eat vegetables in the quantity I needed, and actually enjoy it!
+I can tell you that when I learned how to make tasty green smoothies, it finally opens the doors for me, to eat vegetables in the quantity I needed, and actually enjoy it!

 The 4-Week Smoothie Weight Loss Meal Plan

-For the actual recipes used in this meal plan, click HERE to download our free recipes ebook.
+For the actual recipes used in this meal plan, click HERE to download our free recipe eBook.

 Important!
 Always consult your physician or Registered Dietitian before starting any diet or changes to your nutrition.

-We will start with breakfast, as most people find it easiest to start this new eating habit with.
+We will start with breakfast, as most people find it easiest to start this new eating habit.

 While you’re replacing your breakfast with a smoothie, start also replacing sugary drinks with stevia-sweetened iced teas or lemonade.